rust-lang/book/src/ch17-01-futures-and-syntax.md

 A *future* is a value which may not be ready now, but will become ready at some point in the future.
-(This same concept shows up in many languages, sometimes under other names like “task” or “promise”.)
+(This same concept shows up in many languages, sometimes under other names such as “task” or “promise”.)
 Rust provides a `Future` trait as a building block so different async operations can be implemented with different data structures, but with a common interface.
 In Rust, we say that types which implement the `Future` trait are futures.
 Each type which implements `Future` holds its own information about the progress that has been made and what "ready" means.

 The `async` keyword can be applied to blocks and functions to specify that they can be interrupted and resumed.
 Within an async block or async function, you can